Male Pattern Baldness

 While the Norwood Scale is helpful in broadly categorizing male pattern hair loss, there are men who do not fall into one of these boxes or suffer from a different hair loss condition.

+Other hair loss causes account for 10% of cases in men (and an even larger percent of hair loss in women).
 Hair loss in patches, diffused shedding of hair, breaking hair shafts, or hair loss associated with redness, scaling, pain or rapid progression is probably indicative of a condition other than Male Pattern Baldness.
 These different types of hair loss can be caused by medical conditions, poor nutrition, certain medications, stress or other factors.
 If any of these symptoms are present in conjunction with hair loss, it is recommended to consult a physician.

 Both a follicle's resistance to DHT and the levels of DHT in the scalp are genetically determined , which explains why some people go bald and others do not.
 The gene can be inherited from both the mother and the father, so men with balding relatives (on either side of the family) have increased odds of losing their hair too.

-Hair Club’s professional hair restoration experts are specially trained to determine the current level of one’s Male Pattern Baldness and recommend a customized hair loss solution.
+Hair Club’s hair restoration experts are specially trained to determine the current level of one’s Male Pattern Baldness and recommend a customized hair loss treatment.
 Hair Club is constantly refining techniques, testing new technology and closely following emerging research to ensure men get the most advanced and effective hair loss treatments available today.

 Find the right treatment for your hair loss and lifestyle.